afm215/Accelerated-sklearn-SVC/README.md

 - linear

 ## TODO
-- Add unit test to ensure results quality
+- Add unit tests to ensure results quality, reporting the gains in terms of time
-- Add polynomial kernel
+- Add polynomial kernels
-- Add pyproject.toml file (OPTIONAL since it should work with most packages versions)
+- Add a pyproject.toml file (OPTIONAL since it should work with most package versions)